MarcosChavez09/v-server-setup/README.md

 ## Prerequisites

-Before setting up the server, make sure you have access to a v-server and you have the correpondent `ip_address`, `user_name` and `password` to login into.
+Before setting up the server, make sure you have access to a V-Server and you have the corresponding `ip_address`, `user_name`, and `password` to log in.

-- A V-Ubuntu server Ubuntu 20.04, 22.04 or 22.04.5 LTS
+- A Ubuntu server (Ubuntu 20.04, 22.04, or 22.04.5 LTS)
 - A user with `sudo` rights
-- Github account to connect via ssh keys
+- GitHub account to connect via SSH keys
-- linux command line knowledge
+- Linux command line knowledge

 ## Clone this repository

-Clone this repository to your local machine and follow the README.md instruction along.
+Clone this repository to your local machine and follow the README.md instructions along.

-Note: If you already have SSH Keys added to Github you can clone this repository using the ssh option.
-If you don't have a SSH Key yet, then just use the https://url_to_repo option.
+Note: If you already have SSH keys added to GitHub, you can clone this repository using the SSH option.
+If you don't have an SSH key yet, then just use the https://url_to_repo option.
 Link provided below.

 [link to repository](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 ## Generate SSH Keys

-if you haven´t created a SSH Key, type the following command in your terminal and give a name to it, that way you can easly know what is used for:
+If you haven't created an SSH key, type the following command in your terminal and give a name to it, so you can easily know what it is used for:

 ```
 ssh-keygen -t ed25519 -C "your@email.com" -f ~/.ssh/name_of_your_key25519
 ```

 When prompted for a passphrase, you can set one (for extra security) or press Enter for none.
-I suggest you give a passphrase.
+I suggest you use a passphrase.

 This creates:
 - Private key: `~/.ssh/name_of_your_key25519`
 - Public key: `~/.ssh/name_of_your_key25519.pub`

-## Copy SSH Key id to your server and login
+## Copy SSH Key ID to your server and login

-When created, copy your SSH Key Id and add it to the server using this command:
+When created, copy your SSH key ID and add it to the server using this command:

 ```
 ssh-copy-id -i ~/.ssh/name_of_your_key25519.pub your_server_user_name@ip_server_address